Working Papers

-Justice Under Austerity: The Impacts of Reduced Access to Civil Legal Assistance in England and Wales [Job Market Paper - Draft coming soon!]
+Justice Under Austerity: The Impacts of Reduced Access to Civil Legal Assistance in England and Wales [Job Market Paper - Draft available upon request]

-The Role of Welfare Legal Assistance in Unlocking the Safety Net (with Policy in Practice)
+The Role of Legal Assistance in Unlocking the Safety Net: Insights from UK Administrative Benefits Data

 This project explores how legal professionals providing advice in areas like housing, debt, and benefits act as navigators of the broader welfare system.
-Drawing on survey data from clients of a law centre, it examines how legal interventions shape access to support across multiple domains—such as housing, employment, immigration, and family services—beyond the immediate resolution of legal problems.
+Using the first pilot linkage of UK administrative benefits data with legal aid casework —tracking law centre clients and ML-matched controls over 24 months —combined with original survey data (n=300), I document how legal interventions generate sustained increases in benefit income and facilitate access to non-legal support across multiple domains, including housing, employment, immigration, and family services, beyond the immediate resolution of legal problems.
+The findings reveal legal aid's hidden role as an integrative node within the social safety net, with implications for understanding the full welfare costs of restricting access to justice.

 A Historical and Budgetary Perspective on the Provision of Legal Aid in the UK [Interactive dashboard coming soon!]